pitiboy/recipe-mailfejlesztesek/README.md

-# Gmail for Franz
+# Webmail recipe for Franz for Fejlesztesek.hu
-This is the official Franz recipe for Gmail
+This is a custom webmail recipe for Franz for Fejlesztesek.hu

 ### How to create your own Franz recipes:
 * [Read the documentation](https://github.com/meetfranz/plugins)